jhudsl/tidyversecourse/docs/05-prediction.md

 There are *incredibly* helpful packages available in R thanks to the work of [Max Kuhn](https://twitter.com/topepos?lang=en).
 As mentioned above, there are hundreds of different machine learning algorithms.
 Max's R packages have compiled all of them into a single framework, allowing you to use *many* different machine learning models easily.
 Additionally, he has written a very [helpful book](http://appliedpredictivemodeling.com/) about predictive modeling.
 There are also many [helpful links](https://topepo.github.io/) about each of the packages.
 Max previously developed the `caret` package (short for Classification And REgression Training) which has been widely used.
 [Here](https://konradsemsch.netlify.com/2019/08/caret-vs-tidymodels-comparing-the-old-and-new/) you can see some of the dicussion about the difference between `caret` and `tidymodels`.

 In this [rstudio community thread](https://community.rstudio.com/t/caret-to-tidymodels/) you can see that Max stated that "The tidyverse is more about modular packages that are designed to play well with one another.
 The main issue with caret is that, being all in one package, it is very difficult to extend it into areas that people are interested in...The bottom line is that the tidymodels set should do what caret does and more."
 We will describe some of the advantages of the `tidymodels` packages.

+### Benefits of `tidymodels`

+The two major benefits of `tidymodels` are:

+1. Standardized workflow/format/notation across different types of machine learning algorithms

+Different notations are required for different algorithms as the algorithms have been developed by different people.
+This would require the painstaking process of reformatting the data to be compatible with each algorithm if multiple algorithms were tested.

+2. Can easily modify pre-processing, algorithm choice, and hyper-parameter tuning making optimization easy

+Modifying a piece of the overall process is now easier than before because many of the steps are specified using the `tidymodels` packages in a convenient manner.
+Thus the entire process can be rerun after a simple change to pre-processing without much difficulty.

+### `tidymodels Packages

 We will focus on the following packages although there are many more in the tidymodels ecosystem:

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/simpletidymodels.png" width="830" />